qualtrak/docs-data-connector-api/documentation/source/before-you-start.rst

 To help your integration go as smooth and trouble free as possible we have compiled this section.
 Here we go into detail on those areas where we have received feedback on or have spent time working with our partners on questions posted via our `Service Desk <https://qualtrak.atlassian.net/servicedesk/customer/portal/7/>`_.

+Please also review the :ref:`Checklist <checklist-label>` we have compiled to assist you in making sure you have all your ducks lined up before completing the integration.

 Data Connector
 ==============

 There are 2 essential properties you must code for in your Data Connector implementation.
 These are: Date Range and Limit.
 Their respective importance are explained below:

+.. _bys_daterange_label

 ----------
 Date Range